The Fundamental Limits of Structure-Agnostic Functional Estimation: Introduction

 Functional estimation problems have a rich history in many different fields and we refer the reader to the works \cite{tsiatis2006semiparametric,tsybakov2009introduction,van2000asymptotic,bickel1993efficient} for a broader introduction to the subject.
 We focus in this section on briefly reviewing some lines of work which provided most of the inspiration for our work, and which study functional estimation problems in a minimax framework.
 In our work we present concrete results for three canonical functional estimation problems: estimating a non-linear functional in the Gaussian sequence model, estimating a non-linear integral functional of a density, and estimating a causal functional (the expected conditional covariance).

 Functional estimation in the Gaussian sequence model goes back to the work of \citet{ibragimov1985nonparametric} who initiated the study of linear functionals in this model.
 The work of \citet{donoho1990minimax,fan1991estimation,cai2011testing} have considered estimating non-linear functionals in the Gaussian sequence model, over Sobolev ellipsoids, Besov bodies, $\ell_p$ balls, and hyperrectangles.
-More recent work, for instance that of \citet{collier2017minimax}, has focused on estimating linear and non-linear functionals over sparsity classes.
+More recent work \cite{collier2017minimax,comminges2021adaptive} has focused on estimating linear and non-linear functionals over sparsity classes.
+Going beyond the Gaussian sequence model, estimating functionals of more general parameter vectors, for instance, functionals of regression coefficients has also been studied in recent work~\citep{carpentier2022estimation,cai2018semisupervised}.